 here the chart is amended, keeping like colors together on the same row, starting with LC on right, LC 4 rows of passes followed by 2 rows knit

-repeats can be adjusted so spacing matches more closely between motifs after swatching (B); if first row of transfers is to the left, lace carriage must make a pass to select from left to right, the second pass will transfer from right to left; in row 1 and 4 there are no transfers, rows 2 and 3 transfer selections from the previous rows; row four lets the LC return to its original position
+repeats can be adjusted so spacing matches more closely between motifs after swatching (B); if the first row of transfers is to the left, lace carriage must make a pass to select from left to right, the second pass will transfer from right to left; in row 1 and 4 there are no transfers, rows 2 and 3 transfer selections from the previous rows; row four lets the LC return to its original position

-knitting with the mylar: in transfers observed on the purl side of the fabric, facing the knitter: the lace carriage transfers selected needles in the direction in which it is moving on the needle bed; if first row transfers needs to be transferred to the right, the lace carriage starts out on right for selection row, and will transfer to right on its second pass, from the left to right
+knitting with the mylar: in transfers observed on the purl side of the fabric, facing the knitter: the lace carriage transfers selected needles in the direction in which it is moving on the needle bed; if first row transfers need to be transferred to the right, the lace carriage starts out on right for selection row, and will transfer to right on its second pass, from the left to right

 moving things around for a possible brick layout